RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/loading-dashboards.md

 ### The Server-Side Approach

-In order to visualize a dashboard, you can provide the SDK with an instance of a Dashboard class, which you could instantiate passing a a stream to an rdash or json string representatation of an rdash.
+In order to visualize a dashboard, you can provide the SDK with an instance of a Dashboard class, which you could instantiate passing a stream to a rdash or json string representation of a rdash.

 The code snippet below shows how to load a .rdash file that is added to the project as an embedded resource.
 Please note that this method is the implementation for __RevealSdkContextBase.GetDashboardAsync__.